rdfjs/data-model-spec/interface-spec.md

 TODO: Can `.triple` and `.quad` also support three/four-part constructors?

-TODO: Can `.triple` and `.quad` also support simple strings, or should they be Nodes?
+TODO: Can `.triple` and `.quad` also support simple strings, or should they be Terms?

 TODO: Is the argument of `.triple` and `.quad` optional (or why the brackets)?